 Preloading / eager loading only one record from an association

 For example you might have a Person that has_many photos, but when listing these people you only want to display the first photo.
-Firstly, you might think that this will solve it:
+This is the naive and wrong way:

 It will appear as if it’s working, but the problem is that Rails will still preload all photos for each Person, not only the first one.
 You might think that a limit condition on the association would help, but it cannot, since Rails uses a query like the following for preloading: